-Company Cars - Buying or Leasing a Car in a Corporation
+Company Cars - Buying or Leasing an Automobile in a Corporation

 Business vs. Personal Use

-When a vehicle is leased through a corporation, the company has the benefit of deducting the business-use portion of the lease payments and other vehicle operating costs on its tax return.
+When a vehicle is leased through a corporation, the company has the benefit of deducting the business-use portion of the lease payments and other vehicle operating costs.

 Taxable Benefits - Automobile Used by an Employee